edrixon/eeprom/README.md

 Tested with Arduino UNO but should work on anything.
 The Arduino board chosen determines maximum buffer size and, therefore, the maximum PROM size.
-Uno is good for a 1k buffer
+Uno is good for a 1k buffer.

+The programmer uses the serial port for commands and to receive an Intel hex file.
+Data buffer can be sent out of the serial port as an Intel hex file.